CZERTAINLY/CZERTAINLY-Documentation/docs/02-concept-design/04-core-components/12-certificate.md

 # Certificate

 The `Certificate` holds the information about the certificate and its lifecycle.
-It represents the certificate in a human-readable format. `Certificate` holds the following information of any certificate,
+It represents the certificate in a human-readable format. `Certificate` holds the following information of any certificate:

 - Human understandable parsed certificate content
 - Base64 certificate content